 Italian 1002 | Italian Language II( 4 credits) Fall/Spring semester

-A continuation of the activities of Italian 1001.
+A continuation of Italian 1001.
 The basics already learned are practiced, and new patterns of oral communication and writing are introduced.
-Additional fundamentals of grammar, graded cultural readings.
+Additional fundamentals of grammar; graded cultural readings

 Italian 1003 | Italian Language III (3 credits) Fall/Spring semester

 A continuation of the activities designed to achieve communicative competence.
-The course includes systematic review of material typically covered in first-year Italian and a study of more sophisticated structures and grammar.
-Emphasis is on vocabulary building, the practical uses of communicative patterns in speaking and writing, and reading comprehension.
+Systematic review of material typically covered in first year Italian, and a study of more sophisticated structures and grammar.
+Emphasis on vocabulary building, on the practical uses of communicative patterns in speaking and writing, and on reading comprehension.

 Italian 2001 | Intermediate Italian (3 credits) Fall/Spring semester

-The course includes intensive work on skills required for speaking and writing Italian, review of grammatical structures, partial readings of Italian plays, and the viewing of a performance at a Roman theater.
-Compositions are based on readings from magazines and newspapers.
+Intensive work on skills required for speaking and writing Italian.
+Review of grammatical structures.
+Partial readings of Italian plays and the viewing of a performance at a Roman theater.
+Compositions based on readings from magazines and newspapers.